qitab/bazelisp/README.md

 ```

 For `lisp_binary` and `lisp_test` rules, the rule also genenerates an executable
 output, which is the default output for those rules.
-That executable runs the
+By default, that executable
-function or code specified in the `main` attribute when executed.
+runs the function or code specified in the `main` attribute (which can be
+overridden by `LISP_MAIN`).
+That defaults to `cl-user::main`.

-This happens in several steps.
-First, a `LispCore` action loads all of the
+Executable generation happens in several actions.
+First, `LispCore`:

-combined FASLs for each target in the target's transitive `deps`, as well as the
+*   Loads all of the combined FASLs for each target in the target's transitive
+    `deps`, as well as the one for the target itself.
+*   Binds `bazel.main::*entry-point*` to the function specified in `main` (or a
+    newly-generated function which executes the code specified in `main`, if
+    `main` contains a snippet of code instead of a single symbol name).
-one for the target itself, then generates a Lisp core file with
+*   Generates a Lisp core file with `#'sb-ext:save-lisp-and-die`, specifying the
+    `:toplevel` function `bazel.main::restart-image`.
+That in turn runs the
+    `main` function by default.
+If the environment variable `LISP_MAIN` is
+    specified, it runs the function named by that (by default in the `cl-user`
+    package) instead. `LISP_MAIN=t` or `LISP_MAIN=nil` starts the default
+    REPL, as does setting LISP_MAIN to anything that does not name a defined
+    function.

-`#'sb-ext:save-lisp-and-die`.
-The core file is split up with in a `LispElfinate`
+The core file is split up with in a `LispElfinate` action, then combined with
-action, then combined with the transitive C++ dependencies (the SBCL runtime and
+the transitive C++ dependencies (the SBCL runtime and dependencies provided to
-dependencies provided to the target and its transitive `deps` via `cdeps`) to
+the target and its transitive `deps` via `cdeps`) to generate an executable in a
-generate an executable in a `CppLink` action.
+`CppLink` action.

 By default, the `LispElfinate` action splits the core file into a `.s` file
 containing assembly for the compiled Lisp code and a `.o` file representing the